Teens Allegedly Sabotaged Donald Trump’s Tulsa Rally By Reserving ‘Hundreds’ Of Tickets To Ensure Low Turnout

 — Steve Schmidt (@SteveSchmidtSES) June 20, 2020

-Schmidt was echoed by numerous other social media users.
+The communications strategist was soon echoed by a number of other social media users.
 For example, political scientist Alyssa R. Williams claimed that her teenager had enacted a similar scheme.

 “My… daughter & friends did the same.
 I thought she was kidding me on how many teens were on board,” she wrote.

 Other Twitter users openly admitted to reserving tickets in the hopes of prompting low turnout.
-One woman named Teresa Moore confessed that she had engaged in the sabotage.
+One such example was a woman named Teresa Moore, who openly confessed that she had engaged in the sabotage.

 “It wasn’t just teenagers.
 I’m 60 and I’ve got 300 tickets.
 And I’m an Oklahoma Democrat,” Moore claimed.

-Freshman Congresswoman Alexandria Ocasio-Cortez soon added her own thoughts on the matter in a reply to Trump campaign manager Brad Parscale, who had blamed the violent protests for keeping Trump supporters away from the rally.
+Freshman Congresswoman Alexandria Ocasio-Cortez soon added her own thoughts on the matter in a reply to Trump campaign manager Brad Parscale, after Parscale blamed violent protests for keeping Trump supporters away from the rally.

 “Actually you just got ROCKED by teens on TikTok who flooded the Trump campaign [with] fake ticket reservations & tricked you into believing a million people wanted your white supremacist open mic enough to pack an arena during COVID,” Ocasio-Cortez wrote in a tweet.